flaming-codes/svelte-battery-status/README.md

-# Svelte Battery PWA API Store
+# Svelte Battery Status API

 This library provides a readable Svelte store to use a PWA's access to the [`Battery Status API`](https://developer.mozilla.org/en-US/docs/Web/API/Battery_Status_API), available on the navigator.
 It allows you to read charging levels as well as certain charging thresholds.